adelossantos06/phase-4-trip-planner-project/README.md

 * Add destinations to trips

-* View trp details and destinations
+* View trip details and destinations

 ## Technologies Used